udaykumar-dhokia/CodeOverflow-DAIICT-HackOut25/README.md

 - **User-Friendly Interface**: Modern, responsive design for seamless interaction and visualization.
 - **Charts & Analytics**: Dynamic visualizations showing hydrogen production, consumption, and cost trends across regions in India.
 - **Indian Map Integration**: Geospatial mapping of renewable resources, demand centers, and infrastructure specifically for Indian states and cities.
+- **Marketplace Module**: The platform features a dedicated Marketplace where industry stakeholders can buy and sell key hydrogen-related raw materials and components, including electrolyzer parts, catalysts, membranes, and hydrogen carriers such as ammonia and methanol.

 ## Demo Images